ssharma919/AttendanceTrackingApp/README.md

 ## How to Run

 This application is structured as a package in python, so it can either be cloned or imported by the client.
 Include the _"run.py"_ file, making sure that the file is in a directory with the package, and execute the command `python run.py` in your local terminal.
 Open the local server to see the application.
+All dependencies should be housed in a virtual environment, but if problems arise, please pip install the necessary imports.
 A list of all users along with their login credentials is available in the _"populate_db.py"_ file within the package.